baggachipz/dumb-musings/src/blog/posts/wordscapes-the-casino-in-your-pocket.md

 ## Introduction to the Game

 [Wordscapes](https://en.wikipedia.org/wiki/Wordscapes) is a well-known simple, addictive, and fun word-based game on mobile devices.
-The base game is very simple: Use a set of available letters to compose proper words to solve a crossword-like puzzle.
+The core gameplay is very simple: Use a set of available letters to compose proper words to solve a crossword-like puzzle.
 It has a thriving community of players which can congregate in teams and compete in tournaments.

 ## The Setup